+Although an interview (on-site/phone/video) is not a component of the selection process, the MVC ATP reserves the right to interview applicants as part of the selection process.

-- Percentile scores are created based on the above criteria.
+Percentile scores are created based on the above criteria.
 It is this final percentile in which candidates are selected from.
-If an applicants' final score is below the 50th percentile s/he may not be offered a position within the Missouri Valley College ATP regardless of availability. - Applicants will be notified no later than April 1st of his/her admission status (accepted, wait listed, or declined). - Accepted applicants must officially accept or decline his/her position. - If an accepted applicant declines his/her position, an applicant on the wait list (who meets the criteria) may be offered the available position. - o If an accepted applicant fails to meet the entry-requirements after the conclusion of the spring semester, an applicant on the "wait list" (who meets the criteria) may be offered the available position OR the accepted candidate maybe given the opportunity during the summer semester to meet the entry-requirements. - Applicants who do not possess all three interview criteria will not be placed higher than the "wait list." - If an applicant is declined admission into the Missouri Valley ATP s/he will not be offered a position regardless of availability. - Applicants have until the conclusion of the MVC summer semester to satisfy any selection criteria deficiencies. - Applicants will not be allowed to begin the Missouri Valley College ATP if s/he is on academic or clinical probation (see Retention and Academic/Clinical Probation Policy). - If accepted, the applicant is responsible for completing all tasks describe in the Annual Forms and Documentation Policy.
+If an applicants' final score is below the 50th percentile s/he may not be offered a position regardless of availability.

+Applicants will be notified no later than April 1st of his/her admission status (accepted, wait listed, or declined).

+Accepted applicants must officially accept or decline his/her position.

+If an accepted applicant declines his/her position, an applicant on the wait list (who meets the criteria) may be offered the available position.

+If an accepted applicant fails to meet the entry-requirements after the conclusion of the spring semester, an applicant on the "wait list" (who meets the criteria) may be offered the available position $\overline{\text{OR}}$ the accepted candidate maybe given the opportunity during the summer semester to meet the entry-requirements.

+If an applicant is declined admission into the MVC ATP s/he will not be offered a position regardless of availability.

+Applicants have until the conclusion of the MVC summer semester to satisfy any selection criteria deficiencies.

+Applicants will not be allowed to begin the Missouri Valley College ATP if s/he is on academic or clinical probation (see Retention and Academic/Clinical Probation Policy).

+If accepted, the applicant is responsible for completing all tasks describe in the Annual Forms and Documentation Policy.

+Athletic Training Program Selection Appeals Process

-Applicants have the right to appeal a Missouri Valley College Athletic Training Program selection committee decision if it is believed the decision was made incorrectly or if there are/were extenuating circumstances which the selection committee did not know or did not fully consider.
+Applicants have the right to appeal a Missouri Valley College Athletic Training Program selection committee decision if s/he believes the decision was made incorrectly or if there are/were extenuating circumstances which the selection committee did not know or did not fully consider.